Major Contract

 Oct 2023 APA Group and EDF Group announce they have signed a Memorandum of Understanding to bid on the project.

 Dec 2023 The project is listed as 'actionable' in the Draft 2024 Integrated Systems Plan.
-The full capacity timing as advised by the proponent was listed as September 2028 and cost estimates are listed as $3.69 billion ± 50%.
-The original scope of the project did not include the New England REZ Extension and augmentations.
-This is now in the scope of the project as per the Draft 2024 ISP.
+The full capacity timing as advised by the proponent was listed as September 2028 and cost estimates are listed as $1.84 billion ± 50%.

 Mar 2024 EnergyCo updated its study corridor for the New England REZ transmission project.
-The original study corridor included a south hub and was 39 kilometres longer than the revised corridor, being 480 kilometres in total.
+The original study corridor included a south hub and was 39 kilometres longer than the revised corridor.
 The new corridor also includes corridor realignment near Loomberah, Dungowan, Woolomin, and Mulla Creek, as well as realignment between the Central and East hubs.

 Estimated Total Cost